A Framework and Benchmark for Deep Batch Active Learning for Regression: Experiments

 where $\lambda_1 \geq \hdots \geq \lambda_{\dfeat}$ are the eigenvalues of the feature covariance matrix

 With this definition, $d_{\mathrm{eff}}$ is indeed typically much larger for $k_{\mathrm{grad}\to\rp{512}}$ than for $k_{\mathrm{ll}}$ in our experiments.\footnote{Specifically, averaged over all corresponding ReLU experiments with $\Nbatch=256$ and over all BMAL steps, $k_{\mathrm{grad}\to\rp{512}}$ leads to an average $d_{\mathrm{eff}}$ of about $5.5$, while $k_{\mathrm{ll}}$ leads to an average $d_{\mathrm{eff}}$ of about $1.7$.
 On corresponding BMAL steps, the effective dimension is larger for $k_{\mathrm{grad}\to\rp{512}}$ about 95\% of the time.
-For SiLU, the results are slightly less extreme, with effective dimensions of $4$ and $2.3$, and the effective dimension of $k_{\mathrm{grad}\to\rp{512}}$ being larger about 90\% of the time.} Another difference is that, for the ReLU activation function, $k_{\mathrm{grad}}$ is discontinuous while $k_{\mathrm{ll}}$ is not. \item For $k_{\mathrm{grad}}$, applying random projections does not strongly affect the resulting accuracy while leading to considerably faster runtimes. \item When evaluating the use of ensembled NN kernels, we want to differentiate between the effect of ensembling on the accuracy of supervised learning and the effect of ensembling on the quality of the selected batches $\Xbatch$.
-To eliminate the former effect, we only consider the averaged accuracies of the individual ensemble members and not the accuracy of their averaged predictions.
-With this method of evaluation, we find that ensembling of network-dependent kernels only leads to small improvements in accuracy, at least for the ensembling configurations we tested.
+For SiLU, the results are slightly less extreme, with effective dimensions of $4$ and $2.3$, and the effective dimension of $k_{\mathrm{grad}\to\rp{512}}$ being larger about 90\% of the time.} Another difference is that, for the ReLU activation function, $k_{\mathrm{grad}}$ is discontinuous while $k_{\mathrm{ll}}$ is not. \item For $k_{\mathrm{grad}}$, applying sketching does not strongly affect the resulting accuracy while leading to considerably faster runtimes. \item When evaluating the use of ensembled NN kernels, we want to differentiate between the effect of ensembling on the accuracy of supervised learning and the effect of ensembling on the quality of the selected batches $\Xbatch$.
+To eliminate the former effect, we only consider the averaged errors of the individual ensemble members and not the error of their averaged predictions.
+With this method of evaluation, we find that ensembling of network-dependent kernels only leads to small improvements in the error, at least for the ensembling configurations we tested.
 This is in contrast to other papers where the uncertainty of the ensemble predictions turned out to be more beneficial \citep{beluch_power_2018, pop_deep_2018}.
 Perhaps ensembling is less useful in our case because our non-ensembled kernels already provide good uncertainty measures. \item Out of the acs-grad, acs-rf and acs-rf-hyper transformations, acs-rf often performs best, except for \FrankWolfe{}-P with base kernel $k_{\mathrm{grad}}$, where acs-rf-hyper performs best. \item In contrast to \cite{ash_gone_2021}, we find that \Bait{}-FB does not perform better than \Bait{}-F. \item The relative gains for BMDAL methods compared to \Random{} selection are typically largest on metrics such as MAXE or 99\% quantile, and worst on MAE. \item All investigated BMDAL methods only take a few seconds to select a batch in our experiments on our NVIDIA RTX 3090 GPUs (cf.\ \Cref{sec:appendix:experiments}), which is typically faster than the time for training the corresponding NN.
-Hence, we expect all investigated BMDAL methods to be be much faster than the time for labeling in most scenarios where BMDAL is desirable.
-Between the methods, the P-mode selection methods are clearly faster than the TP-mode selection methods despite involving more kernel transformations.
-This is because the TP-mode selection methods need to consider $\Ntrain + \Nbatch$ instead of $\Nbatch$ selected points, which is significantly slower if $\Ntrain \gg \Nbatch$.
+Hence, we expect all investigated BMDAL methods to be much faster than the time for labeling in most scenarios where BMDAL is desirable.
+Note that the runtime of TP-mode selection methods is comparable to those of P-mode selection methods only because we typically run P-mode selection with 64-bit floats to avoid numerical issues for posteriors.
+TP-mode selection methods need to consider $\Ntrain + \Nbatch$ instead of $\Nbatch$ selected points, which can be significantly slower than P-mode if $\Ntrain \gg \Nbatch$.
 Especially for TP-mode selection methods, it may therefore be desirable to let $\Nbatch$ grow proportionally to $\Ntrain$. \end{itemize}